Label & Input

-The Ignite UI for Angular Input and Label directives are used to decorate and style single-line or multi-line input elements in an igx-input-group component.
+The Ignite UI for Angular Input and Label directives are used to create single-line or multi-line text elements.
+They help to cover common scenarios when dealing with form inputs.

-Getting Started with Ignite UI for Angular Label & Input
+To get started with the Ignite UI for Angular Label & Input, let's first import the IgxInputGroupModule

 // app.module.ts